patl/Pro/README.md

-# LORA
+# ProDuo
-automation for LORA based projects
+automation for ProDuo project